revam/python-nunif/README.md

 [iw3/player/README.md](./iw3/player/README.md)

 iw3-player is a self-hosted, specialized viewing environment for stereoscopic media.
-It allows you to stream media converted to 3D via iw3 from your PC and enjoy it on VR devices through a WebXR application.
+It allows you to stream media that has been pre-converted to 3D with iw3 from your PC and enjoy it on VR devices through a WebXR application.

 ## stilizer